Avra (singer)

-Biography

 Early life

 Avra Velis was born in Brisbane as an only child to Greek parents, who had immigrated from the islands of Kythera and Ithaca.
 Her mother enrolled her in after school piano lessons, speech and drama classes, whilst also studying Greek language and culture.
 Avra attended weekly theatrical productions covering a diversity of genres by various artists, Maria Callas, Liberace, Dame Joan Sutherland, Barbra Streisand, Billy Joel, Kate Bush, Marcel Marceau, Mikis Theodorakis, and Lindsay Kemp.

-Avra attended Ascot State Primary School and Brisbane State High School where she excelled in drama, debating and English.
+Avra attended Ascot State School and Brisbane State High School where she excelled in drama, debating and English.
 After secondary education, she moved to Adelaide to complete a Bachelor of Education.
 Writing and creating music remained an important aspect of her life.
 She taught secondary English and drama at several South Australian schools, writing numerous school productions.
 Avra left the school system after four years to pursue interests in the commercial music industry.